subconsciousnetwork/ObservableStore/README.md

 public typealias Fx<Action> = AnyPublisher<Action, Never>
 ```

 The most common way to produce effects is by exposing methods on `Environment` that produce effects publishers.
-For example, an asyncronous call to an authentication API service might be implemented in `Environment`, where an effects publisher is used to signal whether authentication was successful.
+For example, an asynchronous call to an authentication API service might be implemented in `Environment`, where an effects publisher is used to signal whether authentication was successful.

 ```swift
 struct Environment {